 There are many consequences caused by alcohol abuse directly and indirectly.
 They include:

-One of the immediate adverse effects of alcohol abuse among college students is poor performance in classes.
+Poor performance in academics: One of the immediate adverse effects of alcohol abuse among college students is poor performance in classes.
 Alcohol as a depressant is a habit-forming substance.
 What starts social drinking may lead to dependence and uncontrollable alcohol as time goes on.

 As you drink regularly, your body will likely build tolerance for alcohol, meaning you will need to drink more alcohol than before to experience similar effects.
 After an increasing amount of alcohol, you quickly become dependent on alcohol.

 With heavy drinking, students are likely to prioritise drinking alcohol over attending classes.
 Without effort, students may not study for exams, do assignments, and post poor grades.
 About 1 in every 4 English college students have admitted to performing poorly in academics due to their drinking habits.